-- You, your spouse, or dependents have expenses related to donating human organs for transfer to another person - You received a reimbursement from the New Mexico National Guard Service Member's Life Insurance Reimbursement Fund. - You were required to include, in your federal adjusted gross income, taxable refunds, credits, or offsets of state and local income tax (federal Schedule 1, line 1). - You are a non-resident U.S. Public Health Service (USPHS) service member and you received active duty pay. - You meet the requirements to take the Liquor license lessor deduction.
+- You, your spouse, or dependents have expenses related to donating human organs for transfer to another person. - You received a reimbursement from the New Mexico National Guard Service Member's Life Insurance Reimbursement Fund. - You were required to include, in your federal adjusted gross income, taxable refunds, credits, or offsets of state and local income tax (federal Schedule 1, line 1). - You are a non-resident U.S. Public Health Service (USPHS) service member and you received active duty pay. - You meet the requirements to take the Liquor license lessor deduction. - · You qualify for the liquor license lessor deduction. - You or your spouse have armed forces retirement pay and may qualify for a partial exemption. - You or your spouse have social security income under the threshold to qualify for an exemption. - You or your spouse have net income which is subject to the Entity Level Tax and you qualify for an exemption.

-For details about calculating total deductions and exemptions, see the 2021 PIT-ADJ, lines 6 to 23 instructions.
+For details about calculating total deductions and exemptions, see the 2022 PIT-ADJ, lines 6 to 25 instructions.